 Basically it comes from an old Spanish tale about a penniless old man who once shredded and cooked his own clothes because he could not afford food for his family.

 The sofrito I mentioned is a thick tomato based sauce made from tomatoes, onions and peppers.
 Feel free to substitute with a quarter cup of tomato paste instead if you like.

-You can find different sofritos in most markets in the ethnic food aisle or a market that specializes in Latin cooking or online.
+You can find different sofritos in most markets in the ethnic food aisle or a market that specializes in Cuban and Latin cooking or online.

 The flank steak easily shreds and goes back in the braising liquid and vegetables to reduce and thicken.

-Served over rice or with beans and fried plantains, it’s a winner.
+Served the savory shredded beef over steamed white rice or with beans and fried plantains, it’s a winner.

-This melt in your mouth meal is a nice change from your typical stew, too.
+This melt in your mouth Cuban meal is a nice change from your typical stew, too.